RishabhNAK/RishabhNAK.github.io/README.md

 - Modify the HTML in `index.html` to update your project descriptions, images, and content.

-- Adjust the CSS in the `style.css` file to change the styling and appearance of the website, including the glassmorphism effect.
+- Adjust the CSS in the `style.css` file to change the styling and appearance of the website.

 - Utilize JavaScript in the `index.html` file for any interactive features you wish to add.